Variant Pharmaceuticals Has a New Name - ZyVersa Therapeutics, Inc.

 Trained as an internist and hematologist, Dr. Haffner graduated from the George Washington University School of Medicine and did further training at the Columbia University School of Medicine and the Albert Einstein College of Medicine, in New York City.
 She received her Masters of Public Health from the Johns Hopkins Bloomberg School of Public Health in Baltimore.

 Following her tenure at FDA and prior to forming Haffner Associates, Dr. Haffner served as Executive Director, Global Regulatory Intelligence and Policy for two years at Amgen, the largest biotech company in the world.

 Dr. Haffner has worked in the Washington, DC metropolitan area for more than 30 years.
 She has seen many changes in the regulatory environment during that period of time and is both sensitive and knowledgeable about politics and the political landscape.
 She knows “FDA think” and maintains close ties with her friends and colleagues in the agency.

-Assistant Professor of Medicine at the Hospital of the University of Pennsylvania
+Assistant Professor of Medicine and Clinical Director of the Glomerular Disease Center, Perelman School of Medicine, University of Pennsylvania

 Dr. Hogan is Clinical Director of the Penn Glomerular Disease Center, and Assistant Professor of Medicine, Division of Nephrology, at the Hospital of the University of Pennsylvania in Philadelphia.